Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 To view your proxy, head over to the Chain State (underneath "Developer") page on [AXIA-JS Apps](https://AXIA.js.org/apps/?rpc=wss%3A%2F%2Frpc.AXIA.io#/chainstate).
-If you've created your proxy on a AXIALunar account, it is required to change your network accordingly using the top left navigation button.
+If you've created your proxy on a AXIA account, it is required to change your network accordingly using the top left navigation button.
 On this page, the proxy pallet should be selected, returning the announcements and proxies functions.
 The proxies function will allow you to see your created proxies for either one account or for all accounts (using the toggle will enable this).
 Proxy